-There is a belief that after completing pilgrimage of four special religious sites, Chardham Yatra of India, the pilgrims must visit Muktinath Temple once.
+There is a belief that after completing the pilgrimage of four special religious sites, Chardham Yatra of India, the pilgrims must visit Muktinath Temple once.

 Similarly, Buddhists call Muktinath “Chumig Gyatsa” (place of 108 waterspouts).
-The main ethnic group of Muktinath valley is Bhotias.
+The main ethnic group of Muktinath Valley is Bhotias.
 Moreover, you’ll witness Tibetan borderland culture in medieval villages.
 The people here dress in Tibetan clothing and speak a language close to Tibetan.

 This temple is open throughout the year, but during Ram Navami, Vijayadashami, and Rishi Tarpani thousands of pilgrims visit here to celebrate the festival.

 The main temple of Muktinath is a pagoda-style dedicated to Lord Vishnu.
 Whereas, Buddhists worship Vishnu as Avalokiteshvara.
 The temple consists of a metal statue of Lord Vishnu, Goddess Lakshmi, Saraswati, Janaki, Garuda, Lava-Kush, and Sapta Rishis.

 Furthermore, with this remarkable main temple, there are other many prayer wheels and Chortens (Stupas).

 It is a religious place that holds the faith of two different religions in the same shrine.
 It is a commonplace of worship for both the Buddhist and Hindu communities.
 Thus, this makes the Muktinath temple exceptional as people from two religions with different beliefs and rituals come together under one roof.